dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Dataset summary

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The pandas library is used to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
 * The size of the validation set is 4410